How do you explain what UX is?

 1. When it comes to a user experience definition, it’s how people interact with a product throughout its entire lifecycle.

-When it comes to defining user experience, it's how people interact with a product (whether that be a program or a microwave oven) throughout its entire lifecycle.
+When it comes to defining user experience, it’s how people interact with a product (whether that be a digital product like a program or a physical product such as a microwave oven) throughout its entire lifecycle.

-It's usually used in the context of someone working as a UX designer/specialist of some sort, and in theory is the noble art of optimizing aesthetics appeal, ease of use, and overall customer satisfaction with that product.
+It’s usually used in the context of someone working as a user experience designer/UX content specialist of some sort, and in theory is the noble art of optimizing aesthetics appeal, ease of use, and overall customer satisfaction with that product.

-It is the responsibility of a UX designer to conceive the user-experience from a viewer's point so that a visitor can enjoy an enhanced interactive atmosphere.
+It is the responsibility of a product designer to conceive the user experience design process from a viewer’s point so that a visitor can enjoy an enhanced interactive atmosphere.

 2. What is user experience design?
 It’s about how you make your users feel, right from the moment they first come in contact with your brand.